 I don’t want to feel I need to dress-up, or put make-up on, or wear heels, or do my hair for anyone.
 But I do this anyway.
 It’s not because I need male attention; sometimes it’s for myself or so that people know I value my appearance, but more often than I care to admit, it’s so I receive positive affirmations from others about how I look.
 It’s not a requirement for self-worth; it’s a bonus, a booster to my existing confidence; it’s vain.
 It’s not really okay, and I don’t think it’s okay to admit it, but it’s true.
 Walking into a shop last week I asked the retail assistant standing by the door where I could find skipping ropes.
 He was attractive (and helpful) and he rather obviously eyed me up and down and smiled.
 It’s worth noting, this wasn’t in a pervy, creepy way, rather a sexy, seductive way.
 Part of me wanted to object to this: surely I can’t be a feminist and accept this kind of shit from men?!
 But then again, I liked it.
 It made me feel good about myself.

-I’m fortunate that how I perceive myself doesn’t hinge on this attention from men (or women, to be fair), but I find it helps having that little compliment to validate my opinion of myself.
+I’m fortunate that how I perceive myself doesn’t hinge on this attention from men (or women, to be fair), but I find it helps to have that little compliment to validate my opinion of myself.
 That’s probably not something I should be admitting..?

 It seems the dating game just got tougher.

-I hope this’ll weed out the piss-of-shit blokes.
+I hope this will weed out the piss-of-shit blokes.